-The HP EliteBook x360 a high spec hybrid laptop comes with 360° of versatility across five modes, and up to 16 hours and 30 minutes of battery life2 bringing the best of business and consumer technology into one device.
+The HP EliteBook x360 is a high spec hybrid laptop, which comes with 360° of versatility across five modes, and up to 16 hours and 30 minutes of battery life.
 It’s the business device that’s not only caught up with consumer devices, but has surpassed them.
-As the world’s thinnest and lightest business convertible2, it delivers industry-leading security and immersive collaboration - no matter where you are.
+As the world’s thinnest and lightest business convertible, it delivers industry-leading security and immersive collaboration - no matter where you are.

 But when it comes to businesses getting access to cutting-edge devices like the HP EliteBook x360, it can feel easier said than done.
-That’s where computing solutions, like HP Device as a Service (DaaS), can help.
-It’s the all in one computing model that helps businesses transition from a BYOD to CYOD system.
-In addition to getting access to the latest devices with an agreed technology refresh, HP DaaS manages, analyses and monitors your infrastructure remotely, keeping it running smoothly, efficiently and securely.
-And, better yet, a full portfolio of service options cover every phase of the device lifecycle – from start to finish.
+That’s where computing solutions, like HP Device as a Service (DaaS), can help - a one-stop solution that delivers multi-OS devices combined with proactive endpoint management servicesand analytics in simple, yet flexible plans.
+In addition, HP DaaS manages, analyses and monitors your infrastructure remotely.
+It keeps it running smoothly, efficiently and securely and, better yet, a full portfolio of service options covers every phase of the device lifecycle – from start to finish.

-In an issue important to many users, HP DaaS offers multi-vendor and multi- OS support so, ie iOS devices can safely integrate with your infrastructure.
-Mendel has also warned that devices such as iPhone and services like Skype have quickly established user bases.
+In an issue important to many users, HP DaaS offers multi-vendor and multi-OS support so, iOS devices can safely integrate with your infrastructure.
+Mendel has also warned that devices, such as iPhone and services like Skype, have quickly established user bases.
 After all, consumer devices aren’t just pieces of hardware – they’re intrinsically linked to services, both business and consumer (i.e. iTunes and Skype for Business).
 CIOs should view the services model when reviewing how consumer technology fits into business, particularly with how that translates to security and the ability to scale with business demands.